mvricole/Week10TeamGenerator_MBORJA/README.md

 # Team/Employee Generator Challenge
 Team Generator that uses Inquirer and Node.js to store team data and render them on a webpage.
+Jest also allows for unit testing.

 ## Overview
+As an employer, it may be beneficial to find ways to efficiently put together my team's data.
+Accessing a team's contact information makes it easier to coordinate communication throughout a project.
+This application uses Inquirer and Node.JS to create an employee/project team summary that includes their ID, email, phone number and gitHub username.

 ## User Story